AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/installation.md

 ---
 ## System requirements

-AdGuard VPN can only be installed on Andrid devices with **Android 5.0.0 or later versions**.
+AdGuard VPN can only be installed on Android devices with **Android 5.0.0 or later versions**.

-## AdGuard VPN for Android installation
+## How to install AdGuard VPN for Android

-You can download and install the *AdGuard VPN for Android* app for free in the *Goodle Play*.
+You can download and install the *AdGuard VPN for Android* app for free in *Goodle Play*.
 To do this, follow [this link](https://play.google.com/store/apps/details?id=com.adguard.vpn) and tap the *Download* icon or follow a few simple steps:

 1. Open the *Google Play* app on your device and tap *Search* at the top of the screen.